-Obtaining accurate and dense reconstructions from video frames is a crucial step in enhancing registration accuracy.
-This will improve the visualisation of the progress of the surgery, and also provide a radiation-free alternative to intra-operative CT imaging.
+Obtaining accurate and dense reconstructions from video frames is a crucial step in enhancing video-CT registration accuracy.
+This will improve the visualization of the progress of the surgery, and also provide a radiation-free alternative to intra-operative CT imaging.

 Segmentation and Modeling from CT: